What Is AI Anxiety?

 When AI Anxiety Needs More Than Self-Help

 For most people, AI anxiety is uncomfortable but manageable with the strategies above.
 But for some, it crosses into territory that affects daily functioning — persistent insomnia, panic attacks, inability to concentrate, or withdrawing from activities you once enjoyed.
+In some cases, anxiety paradoxically drives compulsive AI use that resembles addiction — a cycle where the tool meant to help becomes a source of harm.
 If AI-related worry is consuming more than an hour of your day or driving major life decisions, that's a signal worth paying attention to.

 A note on AI psychosis: In extreme cases, constant exposure to AI content — especially existential-risk narratives — can contribute to derealization, obsessive thinking, and psychotic-like experiences.
 If you're experiencing these symptoms, please reach out to a mental health professional immediately.
 They are treatable.

 For a detailed guide on recognizing when AI anxiety has become clinical — including a comparison table of normal worry vs. clinical anxiety — see our when to seek professional help guide.
-You can also visit our resources page for therapist directories, or explore infear.org for free anxiety courses.
+You can also visit our anxiety support resources for therapist directories, or explore infear.org for free anxiety courses.

 Quick Exercise: The AI Anxiety Reset